 - ✓ Set water temperature to approximately 120 degrees. - ✓ Take shorter showers.
-If the kids are the culprits here, rewards for shorter showers can have an impact! - ✓ Rinse dishes in cold water in a pan, not under running water. - ✓ Repair leaky hot water faucets (if not a program measure).
-Repair to cold faucets can also help by reducing a household's water bills. - ✓ Install high efficiency showerheads (if not program measures.) - ✓ Wrap electric hot water heaters in unconditioned spaces (if not a program measure). - ✓ Insulate 3 feet of input ("cold") pipe leading into hot water heater, and 6 feet of output ("hot") pipe (if not a program measure).
+If the kids are the culprits here, rewards for shorter showers can have an impact! - ✓ Rinse dishes in cold water in a pan, not under running water. - Repair leaky hot water faucets (if not a program measure).
+Repair to cold faucets can also help by reducing a household's water bills. - ✓ Install high efficiency showerheads (if not program measures.) - ✓ Insulate 3 feet of input ("cold") pipe leading into hot water heater, and 6 feet of output ("hot") pipe (if not a program measure).
 Heat in the tank sometime siphons out of the tank into the input pipe as well as the cold pipe.